-In FY2020, 5,898 biennial and triennial reexaminations were completed, which demonstrates a 61% reduction from the baseline year.
-Although this activity is the basis for the reduction in completed regular reexaminations, SCCHA has in recent years experienced a continued decline in voucher utilization due to the high cost rental market and low rental unit vacancy rate in Santa Clara County.
+In FY2021, 6,181 biennial and triennial reexaminations were completed, which demonstrates a 60% reduction from the baseline year.
+Although this activity is the basis for the reduction in completed regular reexaminations, SCCHA since becoming an MTW agency experienced a decline in voucher utilization due to the high cost rental market and low rental unit vacancy rate in Santa Clara County.
 The dynamic rental market has reduced the success of SCCHA voucher holders and has contributed to the slow attrition of the voucher utilization rate.
 The lower voucher utilization rate is an additional explanation for the higher than expected reduction in completed reexaminations.